 Feed readers are essential to read RSS feeds.
 For example, Google Reader is one of the most wildly used free online RSS feed readers.

-Magento 2 is a very flexible eCommerce platform that provides multiple advantages for your business.
+Magento 2 is a very flexible eCommerce platform that provides .
 It's hard to underestimate the importance of increasing your website traffic and making it more customer friendly.
 Magento suggests a great way to do so by using the Email Refer to a Friend function.

 But what is it and how can you configure it?
 In this article, we'll cover all these questions and clear up all tricky moments.